MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/advanced-adapter-usage-mashup/index.md

 For example:
 {% highlight javascript %}
-MFP.Server.invokeProcedure({ adapter : "AcmeBank", procedure : " getTransactions", parameters : [accountId, fromDate, toDate], });
+MFP.Server.invokeProcedure({ adapter : "AcmeBank", procedure : " getTransactions", parameters : [accountId, fromDate, toDate]});
 {% endhighlight %}

 > Calling a Java adapter from a JavaScript adapter is not supported